Juan Ricardo Rozo

 Juan Ricardo Rozo Obregón (born 16 June 1968) is a Colombian vice admiral who has served as General Commander of the National Navy of Colombia since 2025.
-He served as Director of the Admiral Padilla Naval Cadet School and Director of the Barranquilla Naval Petty Officer School.
+He served as Director of the Admiral Padilla Naval School and Director of the Barranquilla Naval Petty Officer School.

 Rozo is a graduate of the Admiral Padilla Naval Cadet School.
 He holds a degree from the international senior management program at the University of the Andes.
 In July 2024, President Gustavo Petro appointed him Commander General of the Colombian National Navy, replacing Francisco Cubides.